All Episodes

 It's too easy to set up and criticize.

-Here's uh uh in and look at me.
+And look at me.

 Here's a young girl.

-And here's mean old limbaugh making fun of her and laughing at her.
+And here's mean old Limbaugh making fun of her and laughing at her.

-And I think it was a setup maybe to um uh get me to fall for the trick of being mean, apparently, appearing to be mean to this young girl say you could write a story about it, or anybody else, not just me.
+And I think it was a setup maybe to get me to fall for the trick of being mean, apparently, appearing to be mean to this young girl.

-And I'm and I make I make mention of it just because uh I'm I myself am a twenty-two year old millennial, and I on observation I've noticed that a lot of people my age that are democratic, uh sort of th their political ideals are basically on the spectrum of, oh, I believe this is right and this is wrong, and then the rest of the democratic ideals sort of follow suit based on what they find is right and wrong.
+And on observation, I've noticed that a lot of people my age that are Democratic sort of their political ideals are basically on the spectrum of, oh, I believe this is right and this is wrong.

 And I feel like a lot of people my age don't do that.

-Because well, they haven't really had much choice.
+Because, well, they haven't really had much choice.

 That's what they've been propagandized with in most of their educational lives.